 - If your dog is barking to alert you to danger you will want to figure out what the danger is and move away from it.
 Should the danger just be perceived danger, a plastic bag or a person in a hat, you may need to work with your pet to desensitize him to the dangers.
 This may be especially important if you have a rescue dog and the dog has triggers from its past.

-- For dogs that bark due to anxiety or boredom, you may be able to break the barking by providing something to do.
+- For dogs that bark due to anxiety or boredom, you may be able to break the barking by providing something else to do.
 A companion like a dog walker or another pet might help.
 For boredom, you can use puzzle toys or other enrichment activities to keep them mentally and physically stimulated.
 Your pet may bark if they’re left alone while you’re at work all day.
 This will annoy your neighbors and potentially cause problems if you live in an apartment.
 You want to help your dog feel safe and comfortable when you aren’t there.

 - Attention seeking and demand barking may require some discipline on your part to overcome.
 You do not ever want to give in to your pet’s demands.
 Whether they are barking for food or attention it is important you stay consistent and ignore this barking.
 Feel free to reward generously when your dog has quieted down.
 The reward can be a toy, treat or simply your attention.